MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostmodule2-findtypebyname.md

 ---
 UID: NF:dbgmodel.IDebugHostModule2.FindTypeByName
 title: IDebugHostModule2::FindTypeByName (dbgmodel.h)
-description: The FindTypeByName method finds a type defined within the module by the type name and returns a type symbol for it. ms.date: 09/18/2018
+description: "The IDebugHostModule2::FindTypeByName method, when called on a module, finds a type by type name from within the module and retrieves a type symbol for it." ms.date: 09/18/2018
 keywords: ["IDebugHostModule2::FindTypeByName"]
 ms.keywords: IDebugHostModule2::FindTypeByName, FindTypeByName, IDebugHostModule2.FindTypeByName, IDebugHostModule2::FindTypeByName, IDebugHostModule2.FindTypeByName